 Not a great idea—dealerships love to see innocent browsers pull on to the lot.
 Or maybe, you like to cruise the local dealership websites.
 That’s a better idea, but still not one designed to save you money or to help you find the right car for you and your family.
 Instead, when that itch strikes, stop and take these five steps.
 Your wallet will thank you.

 You need to be aware of some important facts before you start shopping:

-- For instance, how much money do you actually have to spend on a new vehicle?
+- For instance, how much money do you have to spend on a new vehicle?
 How much is your trade-in worth?
-Is there a rebate on the vehicle?
+Is there a rebate on the car?
 What about additional cash for a down payment?

 - Are you ready for the pressure tactics used in the auto arena to sell vehicles whether you are shopping in person or online?

 - Do you know how to negotiate for a vehicle in a way that controls the bargaining in your favor?

 2. Research potential vehicles online.

 There’s a difference between researching and shopping.
 If you’re thinking about buying a new vehicle, then you probably have some particular models in mind.
 If you’ve done step one, you have an idea of your car-buying budget.
 Now it’s time to do some “window shopping” online.

 Remember, you’re just looking at this point.
 I would recommend using only major sites that don’t require registration or personal information.
 If you are looking at local dealership sites, again, just look.

 Several vehicles may have options and features that you like.
 Ask these questions about each.